groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/specify-file-type-when-loading-a-document.md

 When loading a document by specifying a path to a file or using [FileStream](https://docs.microsoft.com/en-us/dotnet/api/system.io.filestream), GroupDocs.Viewer determines file type by extension.
 Otherwise, GroupDocs.Viewer tries to determine file type by its signature or content.
 It takes time and may affect performance.

-You can specify the file type using the [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions).
+You can specify the file type using [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions).
 If you do this, GroupDocs.Viewer skips file type detection and use the specified type.

 The following code snippet shows how to specify the file type when loading a document: